SRA publishes latest suite of annual reports

 We have published our latest annual reports on our operational work during 2020/21.
 The reports cover areas including education and training, enforcement, approval of new firms and solicitors, and the activity of the Compensation Fund.
 A full annual report on preventing money laundering is published separately in October.

 Key facts highlighted within these reports include:

-- The continued growth of the legal sector in Wales, with Welsh firms now accounting for a combined turnover of over £435 million, up from £370 million five years ago.
+- The continued growth of the legal sector in Wales, with Welsh firms now accounting for a combined turnover of over £442 million, up ten per cent in five years.

-Findings in this area for 2019/20 were in line with a similar analysis for 2018/19 published last December, and again show an over representation of Black, Asian and minority ethnic solicitors, and men, in both concerns raised with us and investigated when compared with the diversity of the profession as a whole.
+Findings in this area for 2020/21 were in line with a similar analysis for 2019/20 published last December, and again show an over representation of Black, Asian and minority ethnic solicitors, and men, in both concerns raised withus and investigated when compared with the diversity of the profession as a whole.

-We are currently commissioning independent research into the societal and structural factors that might be driving the over-representation in reports made to us, as well as reviewing our own decision making and working to improve diversity data collection.
+We have commissioned independent research into the societal and structural factors that may be driving the over representation in reports made to us, as well as continually reviewing our own decision making, and improved diversity data collection.

-Our suite of annual reports cover five key areas:
+Our full suite of annual reports cover these key areas: